AndroidPillars/Dart/DartInDetail.md

   // TODO We can assign a String either by using single or double quotes. print('Hello World');
   print("Hello World");

+  // TODO For Using Apostrophe and new line we have to do as of below, print("Github - It's is a Awesome Place to Learn \n the New Technology");
+  print('Github - It\'s is a Awesome Place to Learn \n the New Technology');
 }
 ```